chrszlz/iOS-Media-Control-Observing/README.md

 # MediaCommandKit
-Observe and Hijack iOS Media Remote Commands (Volume, Play / Pause, etc.)
+Observe and Hijack iOS Media Remote Commands (Volume, Play / Pause, etc.).
+This could be helpful for music players, camera, or event mapping control events from bluetooth media controllers such as the [Ortho Remote](https://teenage.engineering/products/orthoremote) to be used as generic controllers.

 ## Observable Events